top of page

 Our next PFC courses are:

 29/30 April 2024.
-Bookings Open.
-Please read the eligibility requirements carefully.
+Course closed.
 We are happy to accept provisional reservations by email.
 Once bookings open, a completed booking form is required within 7 days of bookings opening to secure a place.

 Venue: The National Outdoor Centre, Plas y Brenin, Snowdonia.